 Seafood Fresh off the Boat

-A day of inhaling the bracing salf air is bound to stir up a craving for seafood.
+The sights, sounds and smells of the Bay are bound to stir up a craving for seafood.
 Here's where to find some of the best at the Jersey Shore and Delaware beaches.

 Cape May County

 Fish caught from the Delaware Bay and the Atlantic is thoughtfully spiced and sauced at this tiny Cape May gem that’s been a dining destination for 37 years.

 $24-$28.
 104 Jackson St., Cape May, (609) 884-5882, www.louisascapemay.com.